estokes/ragtime/README.md

 # Ragtime

-Ragtime is a rust library that intends to make self hosted retrieval augmented generation (RAG) applications easier to deploy and use.
+Ragtime is a rust library that makes building self hosted retrieval augmented generation (RAG) applications easier.
 Currently it uses Phi3 for question answering and summarizing, and supports multiple embedding models.
 It has a generic model interface to facilitate integrating additional models as they become available.

 Currently onnx and llama.cpp backends are supported for running models, additional backends (such as burn or candle) may be added as